leticiagcsilva/Cloud_Data_Engineer/etl_ANEEL_AWS/README.md

-# Subproject: ETL of ANEEL Complaint Data to AWS
+# ETL of ANEEL Complaint Data to AWS

 This subproject is part of the `Cloud_Data_Engineer` repository.